cbk-res/DeceptionDecoder/Deception Decoder (1.0).md

+# Deception Decoder
-#### A User-Focused Framework for Detecting AI-Generated Content Online
+### A User-Focused Framework for Detecting AI-Generated Content Online

 ---
 ## 📣 Why This Matters: Real-World Risks & How to Use This Framework